-- Confirm the baffle is correctly positioned.
+- 1. Confirm the baffle is correctly positioned.
 It should be even with the front tube and resting on all tubes.
-Figure 11.1. - Follow instructions on page 17 for cleaning plated surfaces, if applicable. - 3.
-Remove all labels from glass.
+Figure 11.1 and 11.2 on page 11. - 2.
+Remove all labels from glass and inside of stove.

 There are many ways to build a fire.
 The basic principle is to light easily-ignitable tinder or paper, which ignites the fast burning kindling, which in turn ignites the slow-burning firewood.
 Here is one method that works well: